awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-direct.md

 # Updating stacks directly<a name="using-cfn-updating-stacks-direct"></a>

 When you want to quickly deploy updates to your stack, perform a direct update\.
 With a direct update, you submit a template or input parameters that specify updates to the resources in the stack, and AWS CloudFormation immediately deploys them\.
-If you want to use a template to make your updates, you can modify the current template and store it locally or in an S3 bucket\.
+If you want to use a template to make your updates, you can modify the current template and store it locally or in an Amazon S3 bucket\.

 For resource properties that don't support updates, you must keep the current values\.
 To preview the changes that AWS CloudFormation will make to your stack before you update it, use change sets\.
 For more information, see [Updating stacks using change sets](using-cfn-updating-stacks-changesets.md)\.